 The point of this question is to hear, in your words, a description of how you can problem-solve in the middle of a tense situation.
 Give this one some thought, reaching back into your career or educational experience that best shows how you can think on your feet while on the job.

-> Pro Tip: “The story you choose should prove you can do any job,” Dr. Guerra notes.
+> Pro Tip: Whether a pharmacist or pharmacy tech, “The story you choose should prove you can do any job,” Dr. Guerra notes.

 Common Pharmacist Interview Questions: The Advanced

 As tough as the above questions are, they’re not too far removed from what any professional can expected to be asked during a job interview.
 While it’s essential to have ready answers for them, you should also be prepared to answer questions more specific to your experience and career trajectory as a pharmacist.
 Some of these questions to prepare for could be: